lakarbatti/hs-616/Latex_Example.md

----
-title: "Latex Example"
-author: "Lakshmi Arbatti"
+# Latex Example
+Lakshmi Arbatti
-date: "Saturday, January 31, 2015"
+Saturday, January 31, 2015
----

 If we have a series of n measurements of X and Y written as xi and yi where i = 1, 2, ..., n, then the sample correlation coefficient can be used to estimate the population Pearson correlation r between X and Y. The sample correlation coefficient is written